dsccommunity/xPSDesiredStateConfiguration/README.md

 * Changes to xDSCWebService
     * Added the option to use a certificate based on it's subject and template name instead of it's thumbprint.
 Resolves [issue #205](https://github.com/PowerShell/xPSDesiredStateConfiguration/issues/205).
     * xDSCWebService: Fixed an issue where Test-WebConfigModulesSetting would return $true when web.config contains a module and the desired state was for it to be absent.
 Resolves [issue #418](https://github.com/PowerShell/xPSDesiredStateConfiguration/issues/418).
+* Updated the main DSCPullServerSetup readme to read easier, then updates the PowerShell comment based help for each function to follow normal help standards.
+[James Pogran (@jpogran)](https://github.com/jpogran)

 ### 8.2.0.0